Oprah's big interview with Meghan and Prince Harry is tonight: Start time, how to watch and what to know

-Royals don't grant interviews to Oprah.
-It's just Not Done.
-Then again, Prince Harry, the second son of Prince Charles and the late Diana, Princess of Wales, herself a true iconoclast, was never going to be a prince who did things by the book.
-Now, Harry and his wife, American-born Meghan Markle, Duchess of Sussex, are sitting down with celebrity royalty, Oprah Winfrey, for a much-anticipated televised interview Sunday night.
+Royals haven't historically granted interviews to Oprah.
+But Prince Harry, son of Princess Diana, has never done things by the book.
+Harry and his wife, American-born Meghan Markle, Duchess of Sussex, are sitting down with celebrity royalty, Oprah Winfrey, for a much-anticipated televised interview Sunday night.

 The royal courtiers over in the palace are likely nervous about Sunday's two-hour Oprah With Meghan and Harry: A CBS Primetime Special.
 They like to control the family's image, and Meghan and Harry are wild cards now.
 Here's everything you need to know about the interview.